 Caravan and cabin park, and self-contained accommodation.
 Accommodation enquiries and bookings can be made through the Stanley Visitor Information Centre.

-Motor homes, caravans and camping available at Stanley Cabin and Tourist Park.
-Toilet, shower, laundry facilities and fully equipped camper’s kitchen and barbecues.
+Motorhomes, caravans and camping available at Stanley Cabin and Tourist Park.
+Toilet, shower, laundry facilities and fully equipped camper’s kitchen and barbeques.

 Tatlows Beach Carpark.
 Wharf Road, Stanley

 Stanley Information Visitor Centre, 45 Main Road, Stanley.
 Tel: (03) 6458 1330.

 Stanley Cabin and Tourist Park, 1 Wharf Road, Stanley.
 Tel: (03) 6458 1266.

 ANZ Bank agency, Stanley Bakehouse, Church Street †